-The Daylight Security Research Lab, a program within the University of California, Berkeley’s Center for Long-Term Cybersecurity (CLTC), is accepting applications for our second-annual Cybersecurity Arts Contest.
-We seek artistic proposals that engage substantively with cybersecurity in themes, topics, audience, and/or materials.
+The University of California, Berkeley’s Center for Long-Term Cybersecurity (CLTC) is accepting applications for our third annual Cybersecurity Arts Contest.
+We seek work in any medium that engages substantively with cybersecurity in themes, topics, audience, and/or materials.
 Submissions must be formatted as a video (5 minutes or less in duration) accessible via a public URL.
 While the video will be the primary basis for judging submissions, the video may feature work in any medium.

 The conceptual and practical aspects of the term “cybersecurity” are evolving rapidly, as what we mean by “cyber” and “security” is changing in ways that would have been almost unimaginable a few years ago.
 Contemporary tropes of security’s representation (e.g., the “hacker in the hoodie,” the “scrolling green code,” etc.) fail to capture the gravity, impact, and reach of security in daily life.
 As such, a transformative cybersecurity research program should grapple with security’s representation and discourse in the public sphere.
 Through this prize, CLTC hopes to expand public dialogue around — and awareness of — cybersecurity.

 Among the questions the Cybersecurity Arts Contest seeks to explore are: